irthomasthomas/Observer/README.md

 There are a couple of ways to get Observer up and running with local inference.
 We recommend using Docker for the simplest setup.

-### Option 1: Docker Setup (Recommended & Easiest)
+### Option 1: Full Docker Setup and Webapp (Recommended & Easiest)

-This method uses Docker Compose to run Observer and a local Ollama instance together in containers.
+This method uses Docker Compose to run Observer-Ollama and a local Ollama instance together in containers.
+This process makes all processing happen 100% in your computer.

 **Prerequisites:**
 *   [Docker](https://docs.docker.com/get-docker/) installed.